gamertense/tu-line-bot/README.md

-A Thammasat University intelligent LINE chatbot.
+An intelligent LINE chatbot for people at Thammasat University.